The Bank ~ Plymouth, Devon.

 The Wilts & Dorset Banking Company Ltd was founded in 1835 and did not open a branch in Plymouth until 1885.
-In 1888 they bought Harvey’s Hotel and changed it into new Bank Chambers.
-The Wilts & Dorset Banking Company Ltd was acquired by Lloyds Bank in 1914 and served as a bank for them until the 1950’s.
+In 1888 they bought Harvey’s Hotel and the site was developed into new bank chambers.
+The Wilts & Dorset Bank was acquired by Lloyds Bank in 1914 and served as a bank for them up until the 1950’s.

-In 1888 the architect who had the task of designing the new Bank Chambers for The Wilts & Dorset bank was George Michael Silley of The Strand in London and on completion received many compliments.
-The Italianate style building was constructed on a base of granite with the frontage in richly ornamented Bath stone and Portland stone capitals to the fluted columns around the door entrance.
+In 1888 the architect who had the task of designing the new chambers for the Wilts & Dorset bank was George Michael Silley of The Strand in London and on completion received many compliments.
+As principal architect, Silley had built or altered numerous buildings for the Wilts & Dorset bank.
+The Italianate style building was constructed on a base of granite with the frontage in richly ornamented Bath stone and Portland stone capitals to the fluted columns around the building.
 The contractor was George Shellabear of Plymouth.

-During the 1980’s the Halls, Oxford & West Brewery acquired this Grade II listed building situated opposite Derry’s clock, and converted into the pub that we see today.
+In 1982 the Halls, Oxford & West Brewery acquired this Grade II listed building situated at the bottom of Royal Parade opposite Derry’s clock, and converted into the pub that we see today.

-We were contracted to carry out all the stone cleaning and repairs to the stonework.
+And it was during this refurbishment that we were contracted to carry out all the stone cleaning to the external elevations.